SuperKulPerson/TMFDisplay/README.md

 ## Requirements
 - Windows.
 - Python 3.8 or newer.
+- Latest OBS.

 ## Install
-- In OBS, `Tools` > `Scripts` > `Python Settings` set your Python folder.
+1. In OBS, `Tools` > `Scripts` > `Python Settings` set your Python folder.
 The directory should look something like this: `C:/Users/User/AppData/Local/Programs/Python/Python312`
-- Download the latest script, press the + button in `Tools` > `Scripts`, move the script there and load it.
+2. Download the latest script, place it in `C:\Program Files\obs-studio\data\obs-plugins\frontend-tools\scripts`
+3. In OBS, `Tools` > `Scripts` press the + button, and open the script.

 ## Usage
-- Before you load the script, you should create your text sources.
-- For the script to function, it must first setup.
-Simply follow what the setup status says, and click the refresh button for the next step.
-Alternatively, open the script log for live updates.
-- If the automatic setup fails or picks the wrong game, select the `Setup` option, and set the PID of the game you want to setup.
-The script will always pick the first opened game to setup.
+- To display a checkpoint counter, Create a new text source in your scene and name it anything.
+Then, in the script, click the options dropdown and select `Checkpoint Counter`, enable it, and select the text source you made earlier.
+Repeat for anything else you want to display.
-- Once the setup is complete, select what features you want to enable, and save your settings.
+- To save your settings, click the options dropdown and select `Settings`, there you can save your settings and turn on auto save/load.
 - Important about settings: If saving settings fail, it is usually a folder permission problem.
 Simply create an empty "MainSettings.json" file and place it in the scripts folder.
 Alternatively, you can change the folder permissions of the script folder.

+## Troubleshoot
+- If it says `No properties available` when opening the script, make sure OBS and Python is up to date and that a python install path is selected in the `Python Settings` tab.
+- If the script picks the wrong client, select the `Setup` option, and set the PID of the game you want to setup.
+The script will always pick the first opened game to setup.

 ## Current Features
 - Checkpoint counter.